 In 1997 he co-founded the Sonoma Film Festival which today is considered one of the leading independent festivals.
 Proceeds from the Festival were used to restore the classic Sebastiani theatre.
 The following year funds were raised for lights for events at the Sebastiani.
 He helped present “Derby Baby” at the festival in 2012.

 He and his sister Gloria Gurian donated land in Seaside Oregon to create Seltzer Park near Leo’s home, and presented concerts with Willie Nelson and the Smothers Brothers to raise funds.
-He served on the Bay Area Board of the American Red Cross and today is involved with the Red Cross and Brown Paper Tickets in co-ordinating blood drives in Northern California, New England, Chicago, Florida, Pennsylvania, and New York….over the last several years over 3300 lives were saved from the blood donated.
+He had served on the Bay Area Board of the American Red Cross and in the past three years was involved with the Red Cross and Brown Paper Tickets in co-ordinating blood drives in Northern California, New England, Chicago, Florida, Pennsylvania, and New York….over the last several years over 3300 lives were saved from the blood donated.